WorldOfBlockchain/survey2018/Tendermint/Tendermint.md

 #### Distributed key-value stores
 - Example: Zookeeper, etcd, consul
 	- Zookeeper: using a version of [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)) (Graphic explanation on work)
-	- etc and consul: using [Raft](https://en.wikipedia.org/wiki/Raft_(computer_science))
+	- Etcd and consul: using [Raft](https://en.wikipedia.org/wiki/Raft_(computer_science))

-- Can tolerate to 1/2 crashing-type failure rate, but one Byzantine fault can destroy the system.
+- Can tolerate up to 1/2 crashing-type failure rate, but one Byzantine fault can destroy the system.

 - Differences:
 	- Only tolerate up to 1/3 failure rate.